 As with all accidents, it is important to report and record your accident correctly.
 Don’t worry if you don’t know how to do this as we can advise you how to make sure that you do report the details to the right people quickly.
 When you report a tripping accident and injuries to a local authority, they should give you a report log number and may well send you an incident report form.
 Before sending this in, we think the best advice is to advocate hiring a specialist personal injury solicitor to run your claim, as this will give you the best chance of succeeding with a claim for personal injury compensation.

-Claiming for your injuries
+Claiming against the council for your injuries

 If you can prove council liability and your injuries are severe enough, you will be eligible to claim compensation for them.
 Our solicitors claim for the following on your behalf: